MSeidelFed/COSNet_i/USAGE.md

 ## mmCIF/PDBx files

-The following examples have been developed including, additionally to the two aforementiones structures, the plant cytosolic ribosome structure [4v7e](https://www.rcsb.org/structure/4V7E)
+The following examples have been developed including, additionally to the two aforementioned structures, the plant cytosolic ribosome structure [4v7e](https://www.rcsb.org/structure/4V7E).

 ### Check the quality of mmCIF files